DevTable/gantryd/README.md

 Marking components as killed
 ```

+All components specified will be killed within 30 seconds.

 ### Gantryd health checks

 Gantryd supports a number of built-in checks for verifying that a container is properly started and running.